pinecoders/pine-utils/guides/code_style/README.md

 The next lines should contain the scripts inputs.

-The following can contain variable declarations and functions.
-Note that all Pine functions are declared in the script's global scope.
-Nested function definitions are not allowed.
+The following can contain variable declarations and functions in any order required.
+Note that all Pine functions are declared in the script's global scope, as nested function definitions are not allowed.
+Concerning variable declarations, some scripts lend themselves to mass declarations and others will be more readable with a *declare as you need* style that distributes declarations with the code where they are used.
+It's up to each coder to adopt the most useful style.

 The rest of the script will contain calculations, which will typically be followed by: